 Q: What is the water displacement method, and how does it help find volume?
 A: The water displacement method involves submerging an object in water and measuring the volume of water displaced.
 The volume of displaced water is equal to the volume of the object.
 This is particularly useful for irregularly shaped objects.

 Q: Why is it important to use consistent units when calculating density, mass, and volume?
 A: Using consistent units is crucial for accurate calculations.
-If the units are not consistent, the results will be incorrect.
-Ensure that all values are converted to the same units before performing any calculations.
+If the units are not consistent, the results will be incorrect. confirm that all values are converted to the same units before performing any calculations.

 Q: Can density be used to identify a substance?
 A: Yes, density can be used to identify a substance because each substance has a unique density at a given temperature and pressure.